Better experience in portrait mode.

 This trend is not just a fleeting phase, but a reflection of deeper social changes.
 In an interview with The New York Times (2023), cultural trend analyst Amanda Mull mentioned that the interest in the 90s era may stem from dissatisfaction with the present and uncertainty about the future.

-In the face of economic uncertainty, worsening climate, and escalating social conflicts, Gen Z seeks comfort in familiar and "safe" things from the past—even if only through the lens of romanticizing pop culture.
+In the face of economic uncertainty, a deteriorating climate, and escalating social conflicts, Gen Z seeks comfort in familiar and nostalgic elements from the past, even if only through the lens of pop culture romanticization.

 (kpl/tdr)